 9: Deep-Sky Observers Favorite

-As one of the most popular stellar targets for amateur astronomers because of its constant evolution, and the new things you can observe every time you look at it, you should not miss the opportunity to view this fascinating object.
-With the naked eye, M42 appears as a fuzzy patch of faint light, while 10×50 binoculars will reveal a larger, brighter image, with wings of nebulosity stretching out from its central region, and two prominent stars of the Trapezium easily visible.
+The Great Orion Nebula is one of the most popular stellar targets for amateur astronomers because of its constant evolution, and the new things you can observe every time you look at it.
+Therefore, you should not miss the opportunity to view the Orion Nebula through a telescope or other optical equipment.
+With the naked eye, for instance, M42 appears as a fuzzy patch of faint light, while 10×50 binoculars will reveal a larger, brighter image, with wings of nebulosity stretching out from its central region, and two prominent stars of the Trapezium easily visible.
 A 3.1-inch (80mm) telescope, on the other hand, will yield a view of the Trapezium’s four main components, while more of the stars in this group will need a 6-inch (150mm) telescope to resolve.

 While the images of M42 we are used to seeing in photos reveal stunning hues of red, brown and green, seeing color is a trickier proposition as our eyes are poor at discerning color at low light levels.
 The human eye is much more sensitive to green light, however, and observers are more likely to see the green color emitted by oxygen ions, although some stargazers using even a small 6 inch scope have reported seeing hints of the red produced by ionized hydrogen gas.